kenf1/bytes-radar/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button.svg)](https://deploy.workers.cloudflare.com/?url=https://github.com/zmh-program/bytes-radar)

 > [!TIP]
 > The Free Tier of Cloudflare Workers has a **20s request timeout limit** (wall time).
 Analysis of large repositories may fail due to this limitation.
-Consider upgrading to Cloudflare Workers Pro or using alternative deployment methods for processing large repositories.
+Consider upgrading to Cloudflare Workers Pro or using alternative methods for processing large repositories.

 For detailed deployment instructions and API documentation, see [DEPLOYMENT GUIDE](docs/DEPLOYMENT.md).